 Predator urine.
 This method is about as natural as it gets.
 Check hunting stores for urine from critters, such as coyotes and big cats, and spread it around.
+Amazon also sells a container of Shake-Away for a decent price.
 Also look for a product called Shake-Away.
 Again, reports on this method are mixed.
 Shoot us a line and let us know how it went for you.

 Keep Fido outside.Speaking of predators, might as well go with the real thing.
 If you and your pooch don’t mind, keep the dog outside at night.
 If the smell of the dog alone doesn’t keep armadillos at bay, you may be able to count on your dog to chase offenders away.
 Just keep in mind that a barking dog could very well anger the neighbors.

 Believe me, I am not trying to scare you into getting rid of armadillos.
 In fact, it’s believed that around 95% of humans are naturally immune.
 Besides that, it’s not terribly contagious.
 I simply think that this is pretty interesting.
 In Texas and Louisiana, about 1 in 6 armadillos carry leprosy (Mycobacterium leprae).
 Leprosy, or Hansen’s disease, thrives in humans in the cooler extremities of the body, such as hands, feet, noses, and ears.
 So it makes sense that armadillos would be ideal hosts.
 They have a relatively low body temperature (92–95 degrees F).